 Easy Coconut Kale Chickpea Curry:

-Heat the oil in a medium to large pot on medium high for one minute.
+Heat the oil in a medium to a large pot on medium-high for one minute.
 Add the cumin seeds and cook, stirring frequently, for about 30 seconds (the seeds will start to sizzle and become fragrant).
-Add the chopped onions and continue to cook on medium high for about 8-10 minutes, until the onions are soft and brown.
+Add the chopped onions and continue to cook on medium-high for about 8-10 minutes, until the onions are soft and brown.

-Serve this curry right away to retain the color in the kale and enjoy it freshly cooked.
-Slightly spicy (or quite spicy depending on your idea of spicy), the fresh jalapeno add a kick of warmth to jump-start digestion and the coconut milk and tomatoes make a comforting & delicious sauce to match it.
+Serve this curry right away to retain the colour in the kale and enjoy it freshly cooked.
+Slightly spicy (or quite spicy depending on your idea of spicy), the fresh jalapeno adds a kick of warmth to jump-start digestion and the coconut milk and tomatoes make a comforting & delicious sauce to match it.

-Stored in the fridge, leftovers will keep for up to a week and all this needs is a gentle re-heating for an easy and satisfying weekday lunch or dinner.
-Perfect for these cool (and dark) winter days (over here in North America anyways)!
+Stored in the fridge, leftovers will keep for up to a week and all this recipe needs is a gentle re-heating for an easy and satisfying weekday lunch or dinner.
+Perfect for these cool (and dark) winter days (over here in North America anyway)!